miikanissi/modus-themes.nvim/README.md

    nvim --headless "+lua require('modus-themes.extras').setup()" +qa
    ```

-4. Check the newly created themes in the `extras/` directory.
-Please **DO NOT** commit
+4. Ensure the newly created themes in the `extras/` directory are correct.
+Please **DO
-   them, as they are already automatically built by the CI.
+   NOT** commit them, as they are already automatically built by the CI.

 ## Acknowledgements